Excellence in Photography

 Music Through the Viewfinder

-I have always aimed to become the photographer for the best black musicians in the United States.
+I have always aimed to become the photographer for the best musicians in the United States.
 This goal is personal and meaningful to me.
 It represents a way to use my talents and passions to positively impact the world while representing and celebrating the richness and diversity of black culture and music.

 To achieve this goal, I have dedicated myself to perfecting my craft and staying up-to-date with the latest trends and techniques in photography.
 I have also worked hard to build relationships with industry professionals and make a name for myself in music photography.